south-lacrosse/www-dev/docs/developer-info.md

         ```console
         git fetch
-        git checkout feature-branch
+        git switch feature-branch
         ```

     * Or if they receive a patch then create a new branch locally, and `git apply feature.patch`
 1. Test locally
 1. If that works, the log into the live server and repeat step 1 there
 1. Test on the live server
-1. If there is a problem then revert to the `main` branch with `git checkout main`, work on the problem locally, and repeat
+1. If there is a problem then revert to the `main` branch with `git switch main`, work on the problem locally, and repeat
 1. Once the feature is working merge the branch back into `main`.
 When merging you should squash your commits into one to keep the repository clean and concise.
     * You can do this when you merge using the GitHub interface.
 In the Pull Request (create one for the branch if there isn't one) make sure the green button to complete the merge says "Squash and merge" rather than the default "Merge pull request", and then merge.
 You should also select the option to delete the branch after the merge.
     * Using the Git client with `git merge --squash branch-name` and then `git commit`
     * Using the Git client with `git rebase -i` to have [fine grained control or which commits to squash](https://www.internalpointers.com/post/squash-commits-into-one-git)
 1. Once you have merged you can safely delete the feature branch both locally `git branch -d branch-name` and on GitHub if needed
-1. On the live server switch back to the main branch `git checkout main`, and delete the branch `git branch -d branch-name`
+1. On the live server switch back to the main branch `git switch main`, and delete the branch `git branch -d branch-name`

 ## Software For Developing Locally